-Funding efforts that help the interfaith and curious discover Judaism.
+Funding efforts that help interfaith couples and others learn about Judaism.

 Serving the Jewish Community for 20+ Years